mmistakes/made-mistakes-jekyll/_source/_posts/paperfaces/2012-11-05-andrew-shaw23-portrait.md

 ---
-layout: work
+layout: media
 title: "What do vegan werewolves eat?"
-description: "PaperFaces portrait of @andrew-shaw23 drawn with Paper by 53 on an iPad."
+excerpt: "PaperFaces portrait of @andrew-shaw23 drawn with Paper by 53 on an iPad."
 image:
   feature: paperfaces-andrew-shaw23-twitter-lg.jpg
   thumb: paperfaces-andrew-shaw23-twitter-150.jpg